skiffos/SkiffOS/README.md

 ## Getting started

 Building a system with Skiff is easy!
-This example will build a OS for a Pi 3.
+This example will build a OS for a Pi4 64bit.

 You can type `make` at any time to see a status and help printout.
 Do this now, and look at the list of configuration packages.
 Select which ones you want, and